-Courses in academic programs are taught via a variety of formats: traditional classrooms and laboratories; interactive videoconferencing, media-enhanced classrooms utilizing SmartBoard technology; and individualized learning experiences such as independent study, honors seminars, self-paced courses and online courses.
+Courses in academic programs are taught via a variety of formats: traditional classrooms and laboratories; interactive webconferencing, media-enhanced classrooms; and individualized learning experiences such as independent study, honors seminars and online courses.

-Interactive Television (ITV)
+Interactive Webconferencing Television (VID)

-WCCC offers courses using interactive video technology which links the Youngwood campus with the Bushy Run, Fayette County, Greene County, Indiana County, Laurel, Mon Valley and New Kensington education centers.
-The instructor teaches from various sites during the semester; students can see, hear, and interact with the instructor and other students at any of the sites.
+WCCC offers live courses using the Blackboard Collaborate platform which links the Youngwood campus with the education centers.
+The instructor teaches from various sites during the semester; students interact with the instructor and other students.